aneekahuddin/immigration-in-real-nums/README.md

-# Incarceration in Real Numbers
+# Immigration in Real Numbers

 ## About

 [Immigration in real numbers](https://aneekahuddin.github.io/immigration-in-real-nums) is a data visualization project by [Aneekah Uddin](https://aneekahuddin.github.io/).
 It was born out of the [Princeton Ida B. Wells Just Data Lab](https://www.thejustdatalab.com/).
 It launched in Summer/Fall 2022.

 This code was forked from and adapted to address a different social issue than the original data visualization.
 The original, [Incarceration in real numbers](https://mkorostoff.github.io/incarceration-in-real-numbers) is a data visualization project by [Matt Korostoff](https://mkorostoff.github.io/).
 It is not affiliated with or sponsored by any organization.
 It launched in autumn 2020.

-## A word about words

 ## Alternate Versions